The German Federal Foreign Office, in partnership with the UN Peacebuilding Support Office, is leading the Investing for Peace (I4P) Initiative.

 Emphasizing the need for a “quantum leap” in peacebuilding investment, the UN Secretary-General (SG) has stressed repeatedly the need for more and better funding for peacebuilding.
 In this context, he called on member states to, amongst others, explore innovative financing instruments.
 Through the General Assembly and SC resolutions on sustaining peace (2020), UN entities and member states committed to further advance options for ensuring adequate, predictable and sustained financing for peacebuilding.
 As part of these efforts, a high-level meeting on Financing for Peacebuilding was held at the 76th General Assembly on 27 April 2022.

 In response to the SG’s call, the German Federal Foreign Office and its Stabilisation Platform (SPF), in partnership with the UN Peacebuilding Support Office (PBSO), launched the Investing for Peace (I4P) initiative to develop concrete options for innovative instruments for peacebuilding financing.
 The initiative provides a platform for practitioners to further peace-positive investments, inform policy development and contribute to a principled approach.
+As part of the initiative the German Federal Foreign Office, via the UNCDF Last Mile Trust Fund, is providing Euro 12 million in start-up funding to establish a new investment institution, dedicated to investing in fragile states.

 Based on an initial options paper completed in 2020, a feasibility study, commissioned by the GFFO in 2021-22, generated concrete recommendations on how investments, from DFIs in particular, can be blended with donor funds to become peace positive.
 The study proposes a four-step Peace Impact Framework for investments and presents an outline for a specialized vehicle through which peace-positive investments could be implemented.
 This innovative approach not only builds on close cooperation between DFIs, the UN and donor agencies, but also draws on local partnerships to develop context-specific strategies for investments, evaluate their impact and support good business practices that bolster locally led peacebuilding priorities.